-My process is deeply spiritual and my work is an expression of prayer, depicting organic images as sacred artifacts and communicating earth’s cyclical and ever-evolving patterns.
+My process is deeply spiritual and my work is an expression of prayer and meditation, depicting organic images as sacred artifacts and communicating earth’s cyclical and ever-evolving patterns.
 Dream-like imagery explores ecological and anthropological themes, creating a new age pastoral narrative and an elegy for a lost way of life.
 The work serves as an homage to our ancestors, as well as a tribute to wild nature.

 When I begin working on a piece, I don’t always know where it is going, but the origin of inspiration is always the same.
 The evolution of my paintings occur over time as I make decisions based on my mood, the message or emotion I am trying to convey or the way materials interact with one another.
 With every work, I explore symbolism and the juxtaposition of images, illustrating my own personal folklore, Americana and the ethereal beauty of natural phenomenon.